Floydlang/floyd/docs/floyd_speak.md

 # ENCODING

-Floyd script files are always utf-8 files with no BOM.
+Floyd Speak files are always utf-8 files with no BOM.

 # VALUES, VARIABLES AND CONSTANTS